Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional backbone with growing localized capacity as of September 2025.
+Global Connectivity GradeBSolid regional backbone with growing capacity as of September 2025.

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hub is Buenos Aires; private extensions available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hub is Buenos Aires; private extensions are available.

-Power Cost$0.07/kWh – as of September 2025Competitive industrial rates with a diverse fossil and renewable mix.
+Power Cost$0.07/kWh – as of September 2025Competitive rates with a diverse fossil and renewable mix.

-Disaster RiskLow (3.0/10) – as of September 2025Stable geological profile with specific risks managed through engineering.
+Disaster RiskLow (3.0/10) – as of September 2025Stable geological profile with manageable specific risks.

-Tax IncentivesYes – as of September 2025General digital economy support without direct data center carve-outs.
+Tax IncentivesYes – as of September 2025General digital economy support without direct carve-outs.

-Sales Tax21% VAT – as of September 2025Standard national rate applies to telecommunications and data services.
+Sales Tax21% VAT – as of September 2025Standard national rate applies to all data services.

 Network & Connectivity Ecosystem